Analysis | The double self-own of Republicans seeking fraud testimony from a conspiracy theorist

 Imagine if you had taken the “find the letter” game very seriously and then been asked to explain in detail what letter you believed you had found and how you found it.
 Imagine that you viewed this presentation as deeply important and reinforcing your own identity as a savvy observer of dot-letters.
 Imagine the video that would result.

-Ayyadurai was invited to the hearing on Thursday because he was tapped by the Arizona “auditors” to similarly sort through the available information and find some patterns.
+Ayyadurai was invited to the hearing Thursday because he was tapped by the Arizona “auditors” to similarly sort through the available information and find some patterns.
 And, sure enough!
 He found all sorts of

 letters statistical evidence of fraud (though no actual, direct evidence of fraud).
 Once again, he did so with alacrity.
 When the “auditors” presented their findings to the credulous Republican state senators who had ordered the review, Ayyadurai had a starring role.
-He raised questions about signature patterns and about scans of votes, questions that were quickly answered.
+He raised questions about signature patterns and scans of votes, questions that were quickly answered.
 But still the same tactic: sift through lots of things, construct a pattern, elevate deviations from that pattern, make claims.

 That Ayyadurai was invited to the Oversight Committee hearing at all is doubly embarrassing for the Republican minority.
 It’s embarrassing first because Ayyadurai is not credible, as reviews of his work have repeatedly shown.
 But it’s embarrassing, too, because it reveals that the Republican minority either doesn’t recognize that his allegations are ridiculous or doesn’t know how to evaluate the reliability of witnesses on such a critically important subject.